My Tribute to Sword & Sorcery

 Of course, I still very much wish to make Greywolf into a short film as originally intended, and who knows, maybe now that the story is "out there," this is more likely to come to fruition one day.

 If you haven't already read the short story version of Greywolf and would like to do so you can buy it on Amazon Kindle for only $0.99.
+You can also read the first chapter here.

 How Retired Policemen helped me Research The Starseed